tfsojon/richinsql-blog/content/post/2019-04-09-building-a-formula-one-race-tracker-part-one.md

 **The Requirements**

-<span style="font-weight: 400;">Before I start to write any code I need to understand what the goals are for the project, not only so that I have a clear understanding of where the project will go and it&#8217;s function but also so that I don’t stray off track and start writing additional features that could be implemented in future releases and avoid </span>[<span style="font-weight: 400;">scope creep</span>](https://en.wikipedia.org/wiki/Scope_creep) <span style="font-weight: 400;">in the current release.</span>
+<span style="font-weight: 400;">Before I start to write any code I need to understand what the goals are for the project, not only so that I have a clear understanding of where the project will go and it's function but also so that I don’t stray off track and start writing additional features that could be implemented in future releases and avoid </span>[<span style="font-weight: 400;">scope creep</span>](https://en.wikipedia.org/wiki/Scope_creep) <span style="font-weight: 400;">in the current release.</span>

 **The Database**